chalmerlowe/intro_to_sprinting/README.md

 In addition, the overview will include numerous resources for self-study.

-This project is based on anaconda, git, and github for Python sprints.
+This project is based on conda, git, and github for Python sprints.
 This project can be modified for the needs of other sprints and other languages.

 # Prerequisites